nholtz/steel1-book/_build/tension/T20/W-brace-01.md

 comment: "***PROGRAMMATICALLY GENERATED, DO NOT EDIT.
 SEE ORIGINAL FILES IN /content***"
 ---

-# W Brace with Reduced cross-section
+# Example T20: W Brace with Reduced cross-section

 This example shows the computation of the factored tension resistance of a W shape used as a tension member in a lateral brace in a building such as that shown in the following photo.
 There are 4 braces